-To improve the effectiveness of restoration action in tropical fry forest, D4R was developed to help in the appropriate choice of species and identify seed sources for the project site that meet the desired restoration objectives.
-D4R also takes into account climate change when choosing appropriate material, and includes information about the propagation of more than 300 tree species.
+The restoration of degraded land is a global concern.
+To improve the effectiveness of forest restoration action, D4R was developed to help in the appropriate choice of species and identify seed sources for a given project site that meet the desired restoration objectives.
+D4R also takes into account climate change when choosing appropriate material, and includes information about the propagation of hundreds of tree species.

 As a first step the user is invited to identify the area to be restored on a map that shows the areas that are included in the D4R tool (currently limited to the seasonally dry tropical forests of Colombia and northwestern Peru - southern Ecuador).
 These maps show the number of tree species expected to be able to survive under current and future climate conditions, according to the results of suitability modeling, which is illustrated using a scale from green (low number of tree species) to red (high number).

 Next, the user is asked to fill in an online form with information about the conditions of the site targeted for restoration action, the restoration objectives, and additional options, e.g. how many and what type of species the user wishes to plant.